 Variables are defined by setting a property on the conv.state object within a function.
-You can choose a name for your variable and update it’s value to anything you want like so:
+You can choose a name for your variable and update its value to anything you want like so:

 conv.state.my_variable = 1